Thaiebu/Llama-3.1-8B-Empathetic-responses_unsloth/Readme.md

 - **Cultural Cues** were added to dynamically adjust empathetic responses based on keywords like "family," "work," and "health."

 ## Notebook Update: Model Output
-You can See Finetuned model in this  notebook "Llaama Fine tune with empathetic data.ipynb"
+You can See Finetuned model in this  notebook `colab_notebook/Llaama Fine tune with empathetic data.ipynb`

+## Document updated
+You can see full documentation in `docs\Documentation_ Sentiment-Aware Empathetic Chatbot.pdf` folder

 # Running a Streamlit App
 I implimented model in Streamlit with help of huggingface